0DEStyle/Codewars-CSharp-1-8-Kyu/README.md

 # Codewars Challenges-
 C# Solutions

 This is a repository for Codewars C# challenge solutions.
+Versions 8.0 (.Net Core 3.1)
+Test Frameworks NUnit

 You can find challenge link and question at the start, then solutions in the middle and test cases at the very end.